 The compliance audits are performed periodically in annual basis.
-Multicert must prove, through audit reports (produced by the conformity assessment body), that the risk assessment was assured, having identified and implemented all necessary measures for the information security.
+Multicert must prove, through audit reports (produced by the conformity assessment body), that it is in compliance with the applicable National and European applicable legislation.

 8.2 Identity/Qualifications of Assessor